Our Database Will Betray Us

 A wake-up call on why the web stopped fitting its data into neat little tables and what happened next.

 It works perfectly right now.
 100 users, no problems.
-But something is coming and when it does, your carefully designed SQL schema will be the thing that kills your app.
+But something is coming and when it does, our carefully designed SQL schema will be the thing that kills our app.

 The Story